-The United Way has recently undertaken two community initiatives, with a recently developed AVENEW program to assist individuals recovering from addiction and the Kingsport Homeless Coalition, which strategizes and develops a plan to end homelessness in the City of Kingsport.
+Briefly describe how the The United Way has recently undertaken two community initiatives, with a Agency/Group/Organization was consulted.
+What recently developed AVENEW program to assist individuals recovering from are the anticipated outcomes of the consultation or addiction and the Kingsport Homeless Coalition, which strategizes and develops a areas for improved coordination? plan to end homelessness in the City of Kingsport.
 City of Kingsport is member and integral participant in United Way.
 Staff regularly consult concerning community needs.